Protocol Design

 Trustless (Protocol-Enforced):

-- Position conservation (longs = shorts)
+- Option balance conservation (longs = shorts)

 - User margin requirements